Up and running in minutes

 What can you help me with?

-You should get a response within a second or two if you're on Groq.
+You'll get a response in a moment.
 Try asking it to list your jobs, summarize a recent run, or build a new automation.
-The assistant has tool-use access to your InTouch server — it can read state and take actions on your behalf.
+This is how people work now: describe what you want, don't configure it.
+The assistant has tool-use access to your InTouch AI server — it can read state and take actions on your behalf.
+And when a job fails, it doesn't hand you a stack trace and a retry counter — it reads the failure, tells you why, and fixes what it can.
+"It broke.
+Here's why.
+I fixed it."
+No config-era tool can say that.

 Browse the InTouch Hub

-The InTouch Hub hosts example skills and jobs you can install with one click.
+Find it and run it.
+The InTouch Hub is a library of ready-to-run skills and jobs you install with one click — start from something that works instead of a blank page.
 Browse from the sidebar (Skills view or Hub browser) or visit hub.blueisle.com directly.

 The items are example starting points — provided as-is for you to install, read, and adapt to your setup.
 They're not productized templates that will work out of the box for everyone.
 Read each one's README before running.